ome/omero-documentation/omero/sysadmins/unix/install-web/walkthrough/omeroweb-install-ubuntu1804-ice3.6.rst

 **The following steps are run as the omero-web system user.**

-Additional settings can be configured by changing the following properties:
+ Additional settings can be configured by changing the properties below.
+Before changing the properties, run ``export PATH=/opt/omero/web/venv3/bin:$PATH``:

-    - :property:`omero.web.application_server.max_requests` to 500

     - :property:`omero.web.wsgi_workers` to (2 x NUM_CORES) + 1